suparious/ai-video-generator/IMPROVEMENTS.md

 ### Example Prompts
 - Expanded list of example prompts organized by category
 - More diverse motion examples for various scenarios
+- Updated prompts to use gender-neutral language ("The person" instead of "The girl/man")

 ## 2. TeaCache Optimization